General Ride questions

 Which Brand Satellite Tracker Do you Recommend?

-We recommend the Spot Gen4 or Garmin Montana 700i devices.
+We recommend the Spot Gen4 or Garmin Montana 710i or 760i devices.
 We also offer Spot Gen4 rental devices if you don’t want to purchase one.

 Do I need a GPS?